saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-model-associations-song-model-step2.md

 ## Labtime

-Add onto the `books-app` you started yesterday that was based on the previous lessons.
+Add onto the `books-app` you started, that was based on the previous lesson.
 Go through this lesson and instead of `Song` add a `Book` model to your app.